BABrandes/Observables/docs/bidirectional_binding_and_validation.md

 ### **Atomic Multi-Component Binding**

-For observables with multiple interdependent components, use `connect_multiple` to prevent validation conflicts:
+For observables with multiple interdependent components, use `connect_hooks` to prevent validation conflicts:

 ```python
 from observables import ObservableSelectionOption